TadAdane/TadAdane/README.md

 Hi there!
 My name is Tadiwos, and I'm a Automation and Robotics student based in Poland.
 I have a passion for creating innovative solutions to complex problems, and I'm always looking for new challenges to take on.

-In my free time, I enjoy [Your Hobbies or Interests]. 🎮 🎧 🎨
+In my free time, I enjoy watch documentaries, architechtural drawing , . 🎮 🎧 🎨

 ## Skills 💻